Updated: Sept. 15, 2025

 Mpox

-While the 2022 Mpox outbreak has been declared over and the declared public health emergency has ended, low-level transmission of mpox is still occurring in the U.S.
+While the 2022 mpox outbreak has been declared over and the declared public health emergency has ended, low-level transmission of mpox is still occurring in the U.S.

 Mpox transmission may still occur within South Carolina.